Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 Because of the great difficulty in securing euphony, irregular formations were commoner in the B vocabulary than in the A vocabulary.
-For example, the adjective forms of MINITRUE, MINIPAX, and MINILUV were, respectively, MINITRUTHFUL, MINIPEACEFUL, and MINILOVELY,
+For example, the adjective forms of MINITRUE, MINIPAX, and MINILUV were, respectively, MINITRUTHFUL, MINIPEACEFUL, and MINILOVELY, simply because -TRUEFUL, -PAXFUL, and -LOVEFUL were slightly awkward to pronounce.
-Free eBooks at Planet eBook.com 383
-simply because -TRUEFUL, -PAXFUL, and -LOVEFUL were slightly awkward to pronounce.
 In principle, however, all B words could inflect, and all inflected in exactly the same way.